mailmotor/mailmotor-bundle/README.md

     if ($this->get('mailmotor.subscriber')->isSubscribed($email)) {
         // Add error to your form
     }
-// Fallback for when no mail-engine parameters are added } catch (NotImplementedException $e) {
+// Fallback for when no mailmotor parameters are defined } catch (NotImplementedException $e) {
     // Do nothing
 }